bryankate/pequod/README.md

     $ ./configure
     $ make

-Pequod requires a C++11 compatible compiler, and Apple-supplied compiler might not be suitable for building.
+Pequod requires a C++11 compatible compiler, and the Apple-supplied compiler might not be suitable for building on OSX.
 To use an alternate compiler (such as one installed with `homebrew`), specify the `CXX` variable at configuration time:

     $ ./configure CXX='g++-4.8 -std=gnu++11'